so-dang-cool/z/CONTRIBUTING.md

 Because of the complexity of generics and function signatures, and the simplicity of function implementations (many only a single line) compilation itself is often enough testing for me to be happy with the validity of code.

+More rigorous tests will be added later.

 All PRs must continue to compile.

+# Publishing

+Publishing to Maven Central is currently handled by [hiljusti](https://github.com/hiljusti).

+The staging repository (prior to release to maven central) is at: https://s01.oss.sonatype.org